 Have a Plan

 Find a company that will work with you and provide a quality product in a timely and safe manner.
-New construction and renovations have a big impact on your family or business and your wallet, so reach out to family, friends, and business colleagues to get recommendations to help take away some of the guesswork of finding a great company.
+Construction can have a big impact on your business and your wallet, so reach out to family, friends, and business colleagues to get recommendations to help take away some of the guesswork of finding a great company.
 Some important factors to consider: is the construction company insured?
 Are they safe?
-Customers are able to visit the CSAM and WCB sites to find companies in good standing with safety compliance.
+Are they reliable?
+Visit the Construction Safety Association of Manitoba and Workers Compensation Board sites to find companies in good standing with safety compliance.
 A safe work site means an efficient work site.

 Plan for the Interim

-It's important to figure out how a project will affect you and your residence or business during completion.
+It's important to figure out how a project will affect your business during construction.
 If a new build took longer than expected, would you have a place to stay before you move?
-If your kitchen was being renovated, will you be able to cook outside or is there a space to set up a temporary cooking area?
 If your business is under renovation, do you have a safe area for employees to work and for customers to come in?

 While most projects follow their intended timeline, delays can occur.
 Changes to the project, bad weather, supply shortages, and unexpected problems in existing structures can delay the start of a project or interrupt it.